Taveau Church – Cordesville, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Taveau Church

-This old clapboard church tucked away in the rural Berkeley County hamlet of Cordesville was built around 1835 on the grounds of Clermont Plantation.
+Also called “Tabo Church,” this old clapboard building tucked away in the rural Berkeley County hamlet of Cordesville was built around 1835 on the grounds of Clermont Plantation.
 The sophisticated architecture stands out among most rural churches of this era, which typically were meeting house-style structures.

 Most of what is known about this church is due to a 1932 notation made by Louisa Cheves Stoney in her copy of Dr. John B. Irving’s 1840 book, A Day on the Cooper River.
 In the book’s pages she writes, “Dr. Irving tells us that Clermont wast at that time the home of Augustus Taveau.
 His mother, Martha Carolina Swinton Taveau, had married first John Ball, Sr. She belonged to Edisto Island and was a strong Presbyterian; in the midst of Episcopalians, she built a church on Clermont to make sure that the gospel might be preached in the country.
 Known as Taveau Church, it is now used by negroes.”